Recasting History (2019) features informative analysis of CBC profiles of Canadian history

 In my reading, I’ve encountered a wide range of fact-based accounts of Stratford Festival history.
 I’ve also come across accounts where, on occasion, opinion takes precedence over facts.

-The local history of a small North American city such as Stratford is embedded in history on a wider scale – including military history, colonial history, Indigenous history, and European settler history.
+The local history of a small North American city such as Stratford is embedded in history on a wider scale – including military history, Indigenous history, and settler colonial history.

 As well, when we seek to make sense of the story of such a city, many disciplines and conceptual frameworks can be accessed.
 Among frames of reference that come to mind are ones involving communication, culture, literature, economics, political science, linguistic anthropology, land use planning, and Indigenous studies.